stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 * Re-Invent

 **45. What is the difference between Elastic Beanstalk & CloudFormation?**
-* Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring based on the code you upload to it, where as CloudFormation is an automated provisioning engine designed to deploy entire cloud environments via a JSON script
+* Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring based on the code you upload to it, whereas CloudFormation is an automated provisioning engine designed to deploy entire cloud environments via a JSON script

-**46. In RDS, you are responsibly for maintaining OS & Application security patching, antivirus etc.**
+**46. In RDS, you are responsible for maintaining OS & Application security patching, antivirus etc.**
 * False

 **47. What is the maximum response time for a Business Level Premium Support Case?**